rcifw/cnda-help/Containers/xnat_file_reports.md

 * Output Format: Same as *Dump Project*

 ### Project Manifest
-This operates at the session level.
+This operates at the project level.
 It generates a list of files in the project by running the Linux *find* command.
 The user selects a value for Scope:

 * file: Simple list of all files.
 * file-verbose: List of all files using *ls -l*.